6 Winter Well-Being and Beauty Tips! Just because it’s grey outside doesn’t mean you should be!

 Updated: Jan 6, 2021

 Winter is here!
 Some people would say its their favourite season for all the great fashion and cozy nights in.
 But that also means we're faced with the task of adjusting our skin care and makeup routine to accommodate for the dry, cold, sharp air and punishing, even more drying indoor heating (fun).
 As a result, the season can also play havoc with your skin, leading to chapped lips and dry flaky skin, frizzy dry hair amongst other things if proper care is not taken during these colder months.
-These months can also take its toll on your mood and enthusiasm, so here are a few tips that will help you keep your skin hydrated and glowing throughout the season and lift your spirits!
+These months can also take its toll on your mood and enthusiasm, especially as yet again we've been plunged into another lockdown.
+So here are a few tips that will help you keep your skin hydrated and glowing throughout the season and hopefully lift your spirits!

 Tip 1: Say Goodbye to Chapped Lips!

 Cold weather and sun exposure are major factors that cause of chapped lips, cool air, reduced humidity and windy weather can leave the skin on your lips dry and cracked.
 The lack of moisture can leave your skin feeling dry and uncomfortable, which results in chapped, peeling and painful lips.